27042000/M2_Seat_Heater/0_Abstract/readme.md

 * The analaog value from pot is converted to digital depending on the given limits with respect to voltage in terms of temperature.
 * The output from this ADC in terms of PWM is shown in the oscilloscope.
 * The data in terms of temperature is transmitted with the help of USART and shown in the Serial Monitor
+* LED conected at the potentiometer terminal indicate change in resistance

 ### 4'W and 1'H
 ##### What